UlftKcy/acme-app/README.md

 ## Overview

--ACME consists of an internal tool where Bitcoin prices can be monitored in USD, GBP and Euros, and a live counter on the dashboard.
+- ACME consists of an internal tool where Bitcoin prices can be monitored in USD, GBP and Euros, and a live counter on the dashboard.

 ### Built With